Tobacco legislation restricts smoking in certain areas and oversees the promotion and sale of tobacco products.

 Looking for no-smoking signs for your establishment?
 Click here.

 Smoking is prohibited in common areas of condominiums, apartment buildings and college and university residences.
 Examples include: elevators, stairwells, hallways, parking garages, laundry facilities, lobbies, exercise areas, and entertainment rooms.

 There is no smoke-free perimeter requirement outside entrance/exits for apartment buildings, but property management corporations or landlords can implement a policy that requires a perimeter.
-If someone is breaking the law in your apartment or condominium please contact us at: 519-539-9800 or toll-free at 1-800-755-0394 x 3496 or email us.
+If someone is breaking the law in your apartment or condominium please contact us at: 519-421-9901 or 1-800-922-0096 x 3496 or email us.

 The Smoke-Free Ontario Act prohibits smoking in all enclosed public places and

 enclosed workplaces as of May 31, 2006, including:

 - Indoor work areas

 - Entertainment venues

 - Bingo halls